anaconda/conda-anaconda-telemetry/docs/faq.md

 - When `conda install` or `conda create` is run, we track the packages that are being installed that are specified at the command line (e.g. for the command `conda install package-a package-b`, `package-a` and `package-b` will be tracked)
-- Anonymized usage tokens provided by `anaconda-anon-usage` (e.g. a client token and a per-session token).
+- Usage tokens provided by `anaconda-anon-usage` (e.g. a client token and a per-session token).
 For the exact fields that are exported - see [below](#ongoing-migration-to-use-otel).

 ## Which commands are you tracking?